bnediction/scBoolSeq/README.md

 # HSPC_001      0.0     1.0            1.0   1.0

 # create a synthetic frame, with two samples per boolean state,
-# fixing the rng's seed for reproductibility
+# fixing the rng's seed for reproducibility
 # specyfing the number of threads to use
 scbool_nestorowa.simulate(fully_bin, n_threads=4, seed=1234, n_samples=2)
 #               Kdm3a    Coro2b  8430408G22Rik      Phf6